Eta and rho invariants on manifolds with edges: Review of geometry on incomplete edge spaces

-Notice then that the canonical flat connections of $E$ and $E'$ restricted to $M$ will have trivial connection one-forms in the fixed atlas (intersected with M).
+Notice that the canonical flat connections of $E$ and $E'$ restricted to $M$ will have trivial connection one-forms in the fixed atlas (intersected with M).
 Using the vanishing of the connection one-forms in the trivializing atlas we have chosen, we conclude that the three geometric Dirac operators, i.e. the signature, the Gauss Bonnet and the spin Dirac operators, associated to an \emph{incomplete} edge metric and twisted by a flat unitary connection on the flat vector bundle $E$, are all examples of incomplete edge operators of order $1$ which are locally independent of the twisting flat vector bundle up to conjugation.

-\begin{defn} We call a first order formally self-adjoint incomplete edge differential operator $D \in x^{-1}\textup{Diff}_e^1$ {\bf allowable}, if $D=D^E_{{\rm geo}} + P$, with $D^E_{{\rm geo}}$ one of the three geometric Dirac operators twisted by a flat vector bundle $E$ and $P\in \textup{Diff}_e^1$ locally independent of the twisting flat vector bundle up to conjugation.\footnote{We may in principle extend the class of possible perturbations $P$ to include certain pseudo differential operators, subject to the condition that we can construct the heat kernel of $D^2$ microlocally.} \end{defn}
+\begin{defn} We call an elliptic first order formally self-adjoint incomplete edge differential operator $D \in x^{-1}\textup{Diff}_e^1$ {\bf allowable Dirac-type}, if $D=D^E_{{\rm geo}} + P$, with $D^E_{\rm geo} \in x^{-1}\textup{Diff}_e^1$ being one of the three geometric Dirac operators twisted by a flat vector bundle $E$ and $P\in \textup{Diff}_e^1$ locally independent of the twisting flat vector bundle up to conjugation.\footnote{We may in principle extend the class of possible perturbations $P$ to include certain pseudo differential operators, subject to the condition that we can construct the heat kernel of $D^2$ microlocally.} \end{defn}

-We shall impose the following geometric Witt condition throughout the paper.
-First we treat the case in which $D=D_{{\rm geo}}$.
-Consider the family of vertical Dirac operators $D_F$ on the links $(F,\kappa)$ associated to $D_{{\rm geo}}$.
-Since $F$ is a closed compact manifold, $D_F$ is essentially self-adjoint and admits a discrete spectrum $\textup{Spec}(D_F)$ which is assumed to be independent of the base point.
+We shall impose the geometric Witt condition throughout the paper and we now proceed to carefully define it: we associate to each $D$ the vertical family $D_F \equiv \{D_{F}(y)\}$ of Dirac operators acting on the links $(F_y,\kappa_y)$ at each point $y\in B$ of the edge fibration $\phi:Y\to B$.
+Since $F$ is a closed compact manifold, each $D_F(y)$ is essentially self-adjoint and admits a discrete spectrum $\textup{Spec}(D_F(y))$ which is allowed to vary with $y \in B$.
+We write

-\begin{Assumption} If $D$ is the spin Dirac operator then we assume that \footnote{For the spin Dirac operator our notion of geometric Witt condition comes from \cite{Albin-Jesse}.}
+\begin{Assumption} (Geometric Witt condition) If $D$ is an allowable perturbation of the spin Dirac operator, then we assume that \footnote{For the spin Dirac operator our notion of geometric Witt condition comes from \cite{Albin-Jesse}.}